Georgia State University

 Right: The Department of Astronomy hosts weekly viewing nights on university telescopes.

-Right: The Budget & Planning Department is on the fourth floor of Sparks Hall.
+Right: Budget & Planning is on the fourth floor of Sparks Hall.

 Right: She’s been with the department for three years.

-Wrong: The division of Public Relations & Marketing Communications recently relocated to Centennial Hall.
+Right: The division of Public Relations & Marketing Communications relocated to Centennial Hall.

 Wrong: The Division will release its report.